Skip to main content

 TL;DR

 ABM and inbound are not competing strategies.
 Inbound attracts buyers who might buy someday.
 ABM targets companies you already know should buy now.
-In 2027, the real shift is that buyer research moved from Google into AI systems, and organic search clicks fell 61 percent for informational queries.
+In 2026, the real shift is that buyer research moved from Google into AI systems — organic search clicks fell 61 percent for informational queries.
 High-performing B2B teams run both motions unified by behavioral intent signals, and use a scoring threshold to determine which motion each account gets.

 Intempt's AI GTM platform unifies these two motions into one signal-driven workflow, using real-time behavioral data to determine which motion each account gets at any given moment.
 But first, let us cover what each strategy is, what actually changed, and how to decide where to put your budget.